kafkaesqu3/AIDS/README.md

 additional features
 * chattr +i all of the things!
 * timestomps everything it touches
-* attempts curl, wget (TODO: ftp/scp) to transfer files in case there are missing binaries
+* attempts curl, wget (TODO: ftp/scp) to transfer files